Thesprotia graminis

 Thesprotia graminis, the American grass mantis or grass-like mantis, is a species of mantis native to the Southern United States.
-It is found in Florida and Georgia.
+T. graminis have been found in Florida, Georgia, South Carolina, Alabama, Mississippi, Louisiana, and Texas.
 This species can reproduce parthenogenetically or through sexual reproduction.
-T. graminis is similar in appearance to Brunneria borealis.
+T. graminis are similar in appearance to Brunneria borealis and typically are light brown in color.